DigitalMeatbag/earhole/README.md

 - **🕺 The Dance**: Concert crowd simulation with 40-80 animated stick figure dancers positioned in perspective depth.
 Features include: independent limb movement and physical variation per dancer (height, proportions), randomized animation timing for natural crowd motion, intensity-triggered lighter raising (5% probability, 30s cooldown, 4-6s duration with random flame colors), 12 audio-reactive lasers (6 stage lasers sweep outward, 6 ceiling lasers sweep inward with color cycling), beat-synchronized crowd jump ripple that propagates from stage to back, and subtle screen flash effects on beats.
 Each dancer responds to different frequency bands creating a dynamic concert atmosphere.
 	- ![The Dance](assets/earhole-the-dance.png)

+All modes update in real time.
+Switch modes using:
+- **Backtick (`)**: Open visual mode menu
+- **Number keys (0-8)**: Instantly switch to specific modes (see Controls section above)

-All modes update in real time; use the mode menu (`) to switch on the fly.
-When you select shuffle mode, it resumes cycling; when you select a specific mode, it stays on that mode until you change it.
+When you select shuffle mode, it resumes automatic cycling.
+When you select a specific mode, it stays on that mode until you change it.

 ## Building from Source